pngbarn

 Tanzania - cricket match - top 20 interesting facts about mount kilimanjaro

-While most trekkers want to summit Kilimanjaro and go home, some athletes take the climb to the next level.
+While most trekkers want to summit Kilimanjaro and go home, some athletes climb to the next level.
 In 2014, two cricket teams played the highest game of cricket (at 5,752 m above sea level) to raise money for the Mt.
 Kili Madness charity project.

+Not only did the game raise $150,000, but it smashed the previous Mt.
+Everest record.
 In 2015, the highest rugby match took place on Mt Kilimanjaro.
-The game was held in a dormant volcano crater and raised money for the Steve Prescott Foundation.
+The game was held in a dormant volcano crater, and money was raised for the Steve Prescott Foundation.

 20. The first written mention of Kilimanjaro dates back to the 2nd century